socketopp/socketopp/README.md

 Nice to meet you!
 I do software development, I'm passionate about learning new languages and frameworks and tinkering with anything that goes really.

 ## I’m currently
-- 🔭 working on reaching out the early adopters for ideas I have.
+- 🔭 Working actively on growfa.st
 - 🌱 learning Svelte.
 - 💻 currently looking for my next gig